 Listen live if you're in Halton Hospital Events InterviewsWhat is hospital radio?
 What songs are played?
 Top 40 requests

-Our annual Christmas Awareness Stall will take place this year on Thursday 13 December, between 10 and 1.
+Our annual Christmas Awareness Stall took place on Thursday 13 December.

 Summer fete 2018

 Radio Halton volunteers took part in The Sandymoor community summer fete on Saturday 14 July 2018 ...

 ... we had a stall there in the tea room, here are Paula and Mark ready to chat to people

 If you didn't get a chance to chat to us to find out how we help patients in Halton Hospital ... or ask about how you can join our team of volunteers?
 We only ask for 2 hours per week..... then please give us a call and leave your details on our answerphone on 01928 753417... we'll get back to you as soon as we can (being volunteers, we're not in all the time)